 - Short cell phone conversations can take place, but if the conversation is extended it should move to the atrium or outside the buildings.
 In this zone, you can answer your cell phone, just as you can greet a friend, but longer or louder conversations should move elsewhere.

-- Olin 3rd floor
+- Chalmers 3rd floor Periodical Reading Room.

 - Short conversations in low tones are permitted, but longer conversations should be moved elsewhere.
 All library patrons should pay special attention to those around them and avoid anything other than a short disturbance.

 - Cell phone conversations must move elsewhere immediately!